miguelperezenciso/CTGAcourse/Chapter1_Background/README.md

 ## 2. Statistics: "In God we trust, all others bring data"*
 * Found in Found in Tibshirani et al., attributed to both Deming and Heyden

+The term 'Statistics' and 'State' share the same etimology, as Statistics was initially (end 18th century) a means for the State to have censuses that make it possible to collect taxes as efficiently as possible.
+The real importance of Statistics in science lies in its role as quantifying uncertainty.
+In modern times, the concepts of **inference** and **model** are central to this goal.
+You should not believe that scientists are necessarily rational, well behaved people.
+Statistics is not a coherent and unified framework, many different schools (frequentist, Bayesian, non parametric) coexist and many angry disputes have been witnessed.

+## Statistical Model
+* A model is an abstraction of reality, it never exists a true model.
+* 'The value of a model is that it often suggests a simple summary of data in terms of the major systematic effects together with a summary of the nature and amount of unexplained variation' (McCullagh and Nelder, 1983).
+* Two desirable characteristics of a model are parsimony and goodness of fit.

+* More importantly a model in Quantitative Genetics is also a definition of a trait.
+For instance,

 ## 3. Breeding